 Director Attendance at Annual Meeting

 Our corporate governance guidelines provide that directors are responsible for attending each annual meeting of our stockholders.
-At our annual meeting of stockholders in 2014, seven of our eight directors attended in person.
+At our annual meeting of stockholders in 2016, all of our continuing directors attended in person.

 Director Compensation